gustafnk/microservice-websites/index.md

 The meaning behind the word “good" depends on the current and future needs of the organisation responsible for the software and the users of the software.
 No architecture is good in-itself, it all depends on the context and the needs.

-With this article we want to show that [*server-side rendered web UIs integrated with transclusion*](#content) allow for high *long-term evolvability* compared to client-side rendering integrated with shared code.
+With this article we want to show that [*server-side rendered web UIs integrated on content*](#content) (using [transclusion](https://en.wikipedia.org/wiki/Transclusion)) allow for high *long-term evolvability* compared to client-side rendering integrated with shared code.
 In other words, if you want a system with high long-term evolvability, you should not develop web UIs using only client-side JavaScript and integrate them using a shared components approach.

 We also want to show that Client Side Includes is a good first choice for transclusion technology, since they are lightweight and allow for a faster initial release than Edge-Side Includes (ESI).
 They also allow for keeping the option open for using ESI later, when beneficial.

-Finally, we'll argue that [h-include](https://github.com/gustafnk/h-include) is a good choice for a Client Side Includes library.
+We describe and compare two related Client Side Include libraries: hinclude and h-include.
+We also give a suggestion for an approach to work with both global and service local JavaScript and CSS.

+Throughout this article, we use an retail site as an example.
+In the end of this article, we give a brief description of an example architecture for this retail site.

+The article begins with a short introdution to microservices.
+Before moving on to a comparision of integration techniques, we describe a strategy of how the effort of web design can be scaled effectively with *pattern labs*.

 <a href="javascript:document.querySelector('#table-of-contents').classList.toggle('show'); document.querySelector('.toc-ellipsis').classList.toggle('hide')">[Show/hide Table of Contents]</a>